-In today’s busy world earning good money is not enough you should be be aware of how to manage your money as well.
-This becomes very important especially when you are spoiled with too many choice on how you can spend your money by having a luxurious lifestyle, buy anything at one click online etc.
+In today’s busy world earning good money is not enough you should be aware of how to manage your money as well.
+This becomes very important especially when you are spoiled with too many choices on how you can spend your money by having a luxurious lifestyle, buying anything at one click online, etc.

 Let’s look at a few common money management mistakes that we do mainly because of a lack of awareness.

 People often get confused when it comes to term insurance.
-Most of the people are not aware of existence of term insurance at all and they stick with the conventional endowment policies from company like LIC.
+Most people are not aware of the existence of term insurance at all and they stick with the conventional endowment policies from companies like LIC.

-In today’s busy life with unhealthy habits like long working hours, bad food choice, inactive body – you never too sure about your future.
-You should get a proper insurance for yourself which provides you insurance cover of at least 10 times of your annual income.
-Term insurance is a great product which gives you a good life cover with minimal cost.
+In today’s busy life with unhealthy habits like long working hours, bad food choices, inactive body – you are never too sure about your future.
+You should get proper insurance for yourself which provides you with insurance coverage of at least 10 times your annual income.
+Term insurance is a great product that gives you a good life cover with minimal cost.

-Most of the companies now a days offer a good health insurance coverage.
-As an employee you have a choice to upgrade the health insurance coverage as well as add your dependents in the coverage as well.
-Unfortunately this is not enough! what everyone forgets to realize is – the health insurance is only valid till you are working in that company.
+Most companies nowadays offer good health insurance coverage.
+As an employee, you have a choice to upgrade the health insurance coverage as well as add your dependents to the coverage as well.
+Unfortunately, this is not enough! what everyone forgets to realize is – that health insurance is only valid till you are working in that company.
 If you leave the company or get laid off then you lose your health insurance as well!